hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 > **HESS / DFH does not assert truth.
 It asserts semantic intent and provenance at the earliest possible machine-resolvable point.**

+🔒 Final Mental Model (Read This Once)

+HESS / DFH has one job:

+Declare semantic intent and provenance at the first machine-resolvable hop.

+Nothing more.
+Nothing less.

+It does not: assert truth, rank content, replace ontologies, replace XML sitemaps, replace SEO

+It only pins meaning before guessing begins.

 HESS introduces a **deterministic semantic first hop** — a publicly discoverable, machine-readable declaration of meaning — published directly by domain owners.

 HESS / DFH is built specifically for AI.